-We found some jobs that don’t require a 4-year college degree and where you can earn near or above the median salary in the United States.
+We found some jobs that don’t require a four-year college degree and where you can earn near or above the median salary in the United States.

 Commercial pilot.
 Commercial pilots need a high school diploma or equivalent as well as a commercial pilot’s license from the Federal Aviation Administration (FAA).
 Airline pilots require a bachelor’s degree.
 Commercial pilots might fly or navigate smaller aircraft and helicopters.
 Pilots usually have variable work schedules, with overnight layovers that are more common for airline pilots.
 Median salaries for pilots is approximately $100,000.
 Although job opportunities are expected to grow, most openings will arise from older pilots leaving the job force.

-Detective.
+Police detective.
 Detectives may only require a high school diploma in some states, but they must graduate from an agency-approved training academy and go through a probational on-the-job training period.
 They must be U.S. citizens, at least 21 years old, and complete physical and mental requirements.
-The BLS states that median pay for a detective was $62,000 in 2017.
+The BLS states that median pay for a detective was $66,000 in 2022.

 Repair and service jobs.
 There are some good job opportunities for repair or service persons, especially in certain industries.
-Wind turbine technicians are currently in demand and offer a salary of approximately $53,800 annually.
+Wind turbine technicians are currently in demand and earn approximately $56,000 annually.
 Other service jobs include medical equipment repairers; heating, air conditioning, and refrigeration mechanics; computer support specialists; and industrial machinery mechanics and millwrights.
-Most require some post-secondary training, but none require a college degree.
+Most require some post-secondary training, but none requires a college degree.
 Most of the training is on the job.
 For computer support specialists, there are many paths to a career and some do require a college degree; but entry to the industry is still possible without one.

 Web developer.
 A web developer is someone who builds websites.
 One way to gain entry into this field is to train yourself in your spare time while you hold down another job.
 You can also get an associate’s degree in web design.
-The pay and job prospects are better than average – 2017 salaries were usually around $67,000 per year according to the BLS.
+The pay and job prospects are better than average; 2021 salaries were usually around $77,200 per year according to the BLS.
 Most web developers work full time in design firms and about 25% are self-employed.
 Web development work can be tedious.
 Successful web developers tend to be detail-oriented, disciplined, and have good listening and good problem solving skills.

-Trade jobs.
+Skilled trade jobs.
 Being a plumber, electrician, carpenter, or mason (bricklaying, cement, and stone work) are trade jobs learned through an apprenticeship.
 Training occurs on the job as you gain experience in your chosen field.
 It helps to have an eagerness to take direction, to remain flexible, and to meet deadlines.
-Job prospects for each of the four trades listed here is better than average with average or slightly less than average pay – the BLS states median pay for plumbers, pipefitters and steamfitters was around $52,000 in 2017 .
+Job prospects for each of the four trades listed here is better than average; the BLS states median pay for plumbers, pipefitters and steamfitters was around $60,000 in 2021 .
 The work can be physically demanding, sometimes under adverse conditions on construction sites.
 There can also be periods of unemployment.
 You can generally increase your job prospects and pay by learning quickly, performing well, and developing skills in new areas such as solar and wind power, pre-fabricated construction, green (environmentally efficient) construction, and renovation versus new construction, as well as developing skills as a supervisor or manager as you get older.